thi-ng/ldk-core/README.md

-# thi.ng/sema
+# thi.ng/ldk-core

 Lightweight Linked Data tools for Clojure & Clojurescript.

-Sema provides an extensible architecture for working with Linked Data (using the W3C RDF model) and so far includes:
+LDK provides an extensible architecture for working with Linked Data (using the W3C RDF model) and so far includes:

 - RDF value coercions & RDF container/collection type creation